-What is Al-Shabaab and what are its aims?
+What is Al-Shabaab, and what does it want?

-Al-Shabaab is a Somali group that was designated as a foreign terrorist organization by the U.S. government in March 2008.
-It is seeking to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.
+Al-Shabaab is a Somali group that the United States designated as a foreign terrorist organization in March 2008.
+It wants to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.

-The group is believed to be responsible for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.
+The group has been blamed for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.

 How big is it?

-The total size of the group is not clear.
+The total size of Al-Shabaab is not clear.

-A U.S. official who declined to be identified because of the sensitivity of the information said in 2011 that Al-Shabaab was estimated to control up to 1,000 fighters in the country.
+In 2011, A U.S. official who declined to be identified because of the sensitivity of the information said Al-Shabaab was estimated to control up to 1,000 fighters.

-A U.N. report identifies one insurgent leader who is "believed to command an estimated force of between 200 and 500 fighters," most of them Kenyans.
+A United Nations report identified one insurgent leader who is believed to command “an estimated force of between 200 and 500 fighters,” most of them Kenyans.

-And it has links to other groups.
-In February 2012, the group's leader, Ahmed Abdi Godane, and al Qaeda leader Ayman al-Zawahiri released a video announcing the alliance of the two organizations.
+And Al-Shabaab has links to other organizations.
+In February 2012, the group’s leader, Ahmed Abdi Godane, and al Qaeda leader Ayman al-Zawahiri released a video announcing the alliance of the two organizations.

 Though Al-Shabaab’s size may be in doubt, its potential for sowing terror is not.